Key Takeaways

 - Network value loss: Because each individualized AVS develops its own trust pool, users are required to pay fees to these pools in addition to transaction fees to Ethereum, resulting in value loss from the Ethereum network.

 - Dramatically increased capital cost: Validators who stake to secure a newly launched AVS must incur significant capital costs equivalent to the opportunity cost and price risk associated with staking within a new system.
 This means the AVS must provide a staking return that is more than sufficient to cover this increased cost.
 Typically, the capital cost for providing staking services is much higher than any operating cost.
-Case and point, if a data availability layer hosts 5 billion in staked capital to secure its services and the annual percentage return (APR) anticipated by stakers is 10%, the AVS is required to pay at a minimum, 0.5 billion per year to make up for capital cost, a figure significantly higher than its overall operating costs.
+Case in point, if a data availability layer hosts 5 billion in staked capital to secure its services and the annual percentage return (APR) anticipated by stakers is 10%, the AVS is required to pay at a minimum, 0.5 billion per year to make up for capital cost, a figure significantly higher than its overall operating costs.

-- Reduced trust model for dApps: Unfortunately, the existing AVS landscape exhibits numerous qualities that limit the robustness of dApp security, meaning for example, that any number of dApp dependencies could be susceptible to an attack without the dApp actually taking it head on initially.
+Reduced trust model for dApps: Unfortunately, the existing AVS landscape exhibits numerous qualities that limit the robustness of dApp security, meaning for example, that any number of dApp dependencies could be susceptible to an attack without the dApp actually taking it head on initially.
 Therefore, dApp security vulnerability corruption extends largely to the required minimum costs that it would take to overcome one of its dependencies.
 As an example, this could mean that the costs an attacker must cover could extend simply to the amount staked within an all-important module such as an oracle, instead of having to incur extremely significant costs (the Cost-of-Corruption) to attack Ethereum.

 - Pooled security via restaking: EigenLayer provisions a newly developed mechanism for pooled security by allowing modules to be secured by restaked ETH instead of their own in-house tokens.
-This means that Ethereum validators are able to set their beacon chain withdrawal credentials to specialized EigenLayer smart contracts called Eigen Pods and also opt into (by choice) new modules (AVSs) built on top of EigenLayer.
+Native restakers can point Ethereum validator withdrawal credentials to EigenLayer smart contracts called EigenPods, while liquid restakers deposit supported token strategies into EigenLayer smart contracts.
 Validators then download and run any additional node software that is required by these modules.
-After fulfilling these requirements, the modules are then able to inflict additional slashing conditions on the staked ETH within validators who chose to opt into the module (AVSs).
+After opting into an AVS’s Operator Set, operators may become subject to AVS-specific slashing conditions.
+Since EigenLayer’s April 2025 mainnet slashing launch, AVSs can define enforceable commitments, while operators and their delegated stakers choose whether the risk/reward profile is acceptable.
 This mechanism is called restaking.
-In exchange, validators accrue additional revenue for providing security and validation services to their chosen modules.
-When combined with an on-chain verifiable slashing mechanism, this restaking system enables a much deeper transfer of cryptoeconomic security.
+IIn exchange, operators and restakers may receive AVS rewards, depending on the services supported, the operator’s fee settings, and EigenLayer’s rewards framework.
+Rewards are not automatic or uniform across AVSs, so the expected return should be assessed alongside slashing and operator risk.
+When combined with EigenLayer’s live slashing framework, restaking enables AVSs to attach economic consequences to operator commitments.
+Slashed funds may be burned or, in redistributable Operator Sets, redirected according to the AVS design.
+Native ETH and EIGEN currently have redistribution limitations, so stakers should evaluate each operator and AVS carefully.
 As an example, if the module presents as a data availability layer, EigenLayer restakers will be granted a payment when data is stored via the module.
 In return, restakers are at risk of slashing conditions that are provisioned via proof-of-custody.
 Restaking therefore markedly expands the space that blockchain applications can share pooled security between one another.
 Consequently, EigenLayer extends open innovation well beyond smart contract-based dApps enabled via Ethereum to consensus protocols, virtual machines, and various types of middleware.
 As well, any AVS employing an on-chain slashing contract can benefit from the security guarantees of EigenLayer.

 - Open free-market: As a decentralized protocol, EigenLayer provides an open market used to govern how the network’s pooled security is provided by validators and used by AVSs.
 EigenLayer furnishes an unbounded marketplace whereby validators are able to choose whether to opt in or out of each module built on the platform (i.e., they are able to select which AVSs they want to support).
 All AVSs must work hard to attract validators to support them by allocating restaked ETH to their specific module.
 Therefore, validators control which AVSs they decide to support by determining which ones are worthy of additional pooled security given the possibility of additional risk (slashing).
 More specifically, EigenLayer opt-in dynamics provide two critical benefits: 1.) the constant, conventional governance of the core blockchain is improved via a fast and effective free-market governance framework that allows for the launch of newly developed auxiliary capabilities; and 2.) opt-in validation allows new blockchain modules to manipulate diverse sets of resources between validators, ensuring more advantageous security and performance trade offs.
 These benefits help EigenLayer become a more efficient and equitable open marketplace where AVSs are able to rent pooled security provided by Ethereum validators.